 The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
 It had been a sheriff's vehicle originally bought at an auction in Tennessee, and further modified for speed.
 Perry and I listened to the big engine idle, checked the dual scoops on the hood.
 I had not seen one of those on the road since high school.
 "You like the car?"
 Perry asked.
 "It's all right," I said, my eyes ahead.
 "I've never been much of a Ford man."
 Perry shifted in his bucket, "You know something about cars?
 For city cruising, it'll do."
-I spent my childhood in Riverdale, New Jersey, thirty
+I spent my childhood in Riverdale, New Jersey, thirty miles north from long, narrow Manhattan Island, which sits in the bay, among other islands, outcroppings, flatlands, like a silhouette of a right whale navigating a

 The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
 It had been a sheriff's vehicle originally bought at an auction in Tennessee, and further modified for speed.
 Perry and I listened to the big engine idle, checked the dual scoops on the hood.
 I had not seen one of those on the road since high school.
 "You like the car?"
 Perry asked.
 "It's all right," I said, my eyes ahead.
 "I've never been much of a Ford man."
 Perry shifted in his bucket, "You know something about cars?
 For city cruising, it'll do."
-I spent my childhood in Riverdale, New Jersey, thirty miles north from long, narrow Manhattan Island, which sits in the bay, among other islands, outcroppings, flatlands, like a silhouette of a right whale navigating a rocky passage; on
+I spent my childhood in Riverdale, New Jersey, thirty miles north from long, narrow Manhattan Island, which sits in the bay, among other islands, outcroppings, flatlands, like a silhouette of a right whale navigating a rocky passage; on the area map, among blankfaced formations, all like itself colored yellow for density of population, it lies like a smelt in a pan.
+In the old days, Riverdale was a lumbering town.
+No one who lived

 The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
 It had been a sheriff's vehicle originally bought at an auction in Tennessee, and further modified for speed.
 Perry and I listened to the big engine idle, checked the dual scoops on the hood.
 I had not seen one of those on the road since high school.
 "You like the car?"
 Perry asked.
 "It's all right," I said, my eyes ahead.
 "I've never been much of a Ford man."
 Perry shifted in his bucket, "You know something about cars?
 For city cruising, it'll do."
 I spent my childhood in Riverdale, New Jersey, thirty miles north from long, narrow Manhattan Island, which sits in the bay, among other islands, outcroppings, flatlands, like a silhouette of a right whale navigating a rocky passage; on the area map, among blank-faced formations, all like itself colored yellow for density of population, it lies like a smelt in a pan.
 In the old days, Riverdale was a lumbering town.
-No one who lived in it was out of sound of the big saws in the mill by
+No one who lived in it was out of sound of the big saws in the mill by the lake.
+Then one year there were no more logs to make lumber.
+But you may never have heard of Riverdale.
+Nothing happened really there.
+It was a small and ugly town.
+The city had come back to me in a dream.
+Rising up through the tranquil sleep of a warm

-Pharma Bold Italic 8 pt
+Pharma Condensed Bold Italic 8 pt